Gigi Hadid Stuns In Elaborate Wedding Dress ‘Carried By ‘Butterflies’ At Moschino’s Milan Fashion Week Show

 Supermodel Gigi Hadid made jaws drop at the Moschino Fashion Week runway in Milan.
-The model closed the show wearing a short wedding gown complete with white heels and an enormous veil that was, wait for it, carried by paper butterflies.
-A closer look at the video shows that people wearing all black bodysuits are actually parading the incredible veil and butterfly contraption down the runway but the effect is still gorgeous.
+The model closed the show wearing a short wedding gown complete with white heels and an enormous veil that was — wait for it — carried by paper butterflies.
+A closer look at the video shows that people wearing all black bodysuits are actually parading the incredible veil and butterfly contraption down the runway, but the effect is still gorgeous.

-Gigi Hadid’s caption sends great love to the creative director Jeremy Scott for his innovative mind and incredible artistic vision.
-The look was definitely a show-stopper and Gigi Hadid took in every moment on the catwalk.
-The model slowly made her way around the rectangular catwalk and her graceful walk was accentuated by the gentle lift of the butterflies.
-The veil, which trailed in the air far behind the model, moved in perfect waves which only enhanced the ethereal quality of the show.
-According to W Magazine, other looks in the collection included dresses that looked like pen-and-ink creations and bolts of fabric that seemed magically transformed into a garment.
+Gigi Hadid’s caption sends great love to creative director Jeremy Scott for his innovative mind and incredible artistic vision.
+The look was definitely a show-stopper, and Hadid took in every moment on the catwalk.
+The model slowly made her way around the rectangular catwalk, and her graceful walk was accentuated by the gentle lift of the butterflies.
+The veil, which trailed in the air far behind the model, moved in perfect waves which only added to the show’s spectacle and sense of wonder.
+According to W Magazine, other looks in the collection included dresses that resembled pen-and-ink creations and bolts of fabric that seemed magically transformed into a garment.

 This isn’t the first time that the supermodel has worn a wedding gown for the sake of a fashion show or shoot, but it is definitely a hallmark moment in her career and at Milan Fashion Week.